luipir/nissan-leaf-bms-reprogramming-resume/Notes-about-reprogramming.md

 ### Yaste KIT firmware

-ask to Safetyhuggs as in https://mynissanleaf.com/threads/reverse-engineering-bms-firmware-reflashing-bms.36627/post-657255
+ask to safetyuggs as in https://mynissanleaf.com/threads/reverse-engineering-bms-firmware-reflashing-bms.36627/post-657255

 useful for 3NA0* BMS and CATL modules as in Yaste kit